Safe Root Canal Treatment

 The Use of Rubber Dam

 Proper isolation is an essential prerequisite for successful endodontic treatment.
-Our dentist or endodontist specialist uses a rubber dam to secure the area of surgery.
+Our dentist or endodontist provider uses a rubber dam to secure the area of surgery.

 A rubber dam, also referred to as a "dental dam", is a latex sheet that the treated tooth sticks to.
 The dam serves as a tooth "isolation," that acts as a partition of the treated tooth from the wet environment of your mouth.